Mark Rothko’s Recipe for a Work of Art

-Mark Rothko, one of the most famous postwar American artists is now generally identified as an abstract expressionist but his works are exquisite.
-Who once has seen Rothko live, can immediately fell in love with his abstract color fields.
-You can see everything in those fields: death, devotion, hope.
+Mark Rothko, one of the most famous postwar American artists is now generally identified as an Abstract Expressionist and his art is exquisite.
+Who once has seen Rothko in person, can immediately fall in love with his abstract color fields.
+You can see everything in them: death, devotion, hope.
 Or even your own soul.
-Really depends.

 In November 1958 Mark Rothko gave an address to the Pratt Institute.
 He discussed art as trade and offered “the recipe of a work of art – its ingredients – how to make it – the formula”.
 Here it is.
 What do you think?

 1. There must be a clear preoccupation with death – intimations of mortality… Tragic art, romantic art, etc., deals with the knowledge of death.